sightmachine/sightmachine-sdk/docs/commonly_used_data_types/cookbook.md

  The id of the recipe group.

  ### values
- List of values that currently in the goup?
+ List of values that currently in the goup.

  ### runBoundaries
  List of boundaries on runs.